FAQ

 Frequently Asked Questions

-What do Nationally Competitive Scholarships Advisors do and how can I make contact?
+What do Nationally Competitive Scholarships Advisors do, and how can I contact one?

-The NCS Advisor is here to provide insight, guidance and logistical support to any student who is considering applying for nationally competitive fellowships or scholarships.
-You can contact the NCS office by sending an email to ncs.appstate.edu or scheduling an appointment under the “Schedule an Appointment” tab in the menu.
+NCS advisors provide insight, guidance, and logistical support to students considering nationally competitive scholarships or fellowships.
+You can reach the NCS office by emailing ncs@appstate.edu or by scheduling an appointment under the “Schedule an Appointment” tab in the menu.

 When should I start looking into scholarships and fellowships?